 Buildings in southern parts of Australia can have huge temperature swings of 10˚C – 25˚C.

 The above diagram explains the concept that warm air overall, can store more water inside it than cold air.
-So with large temperature swings, relative humidity also swings.
+So, with large temperature swings, relative humidity also swings.

 Research and monitoring performance.

-In the past, research was conducted using blower door testing of Australian buildings, to understand the leakiness of our building stock.
+In the past, research was conducted using blower door testing of Australian buildings to understand the leakiness of our building stock.
 It has been proven that they can be extremely leaky, and yet there are many companies out there who’s the whole purpose is to clean up mould that occurs in buildings.
+This does not address the cause of this mould in the first place.
+Controlling humidity is really important to reduce the chances of condensation/mould occurring, and a side effect of tackling this problem improves comfort.

 Indoor air quality and health